Automate configurations management to scale impact

 Over time, responsibilities and access requirements may change, and unauthorised changes may be made to individual permissions.
 For instance, a team member may gain unauthorised access to certain pages or databases.
-These undocumented changes can lead to a drift configuration.
-This is why it is important to monitor the security of your Saas, such as Notion , which often contains a lot of important or even crucial information for your business.
+These undocumented changes can lead to a drift in configurations.
+This is why it is important to monitor the security of your SaaS, such as Notion , which often contains a lot of important or even crucial information about your business.

 Hardware Configuration Drift :

-Let's take the example of a drift configuration on a device in a factory.
+Let's take the example of a configuration drift on a device in a factory.
 In an evolving plant, new devices may be added or obsolete devices may be replaced.
-If these additions or replacements are not tracked and documented properly, configuration differences can occur between the old and new devices, resulting in a drift configuration.
+If these additions or replacements are not tracked and documented properly, configuration differences can occur between the old and new devices, resulting in a configuration drift.

 Common Causes of Configuration Drift :

 Manual changes made by administrators or users without proper documentation and oversight can lead to configuration drift.
 These changes may be necessary to meet specific needs or solve problems, but if not properly managed, they can introduce inconsistencies and deviate from the intended configuration.

 Software or operating system updates, patches, upgrades, server replacements or device upgrades can change configurations and introduce drifts.
 New software versions may have different default settings or require adjustments to existing configurations, resulting in unintended changes and deviations from the desired state.